top of page

 Joseph Hubertus Pilates (1880-1967)

 Some conventional sports training methods don't provide our bodies with enough mobility and they tend to overuse some muscles and not use others enough.
-Too often we see people performing exercises in the gym with very poorly technique too.
+Too often we see people performing exercises in the gym with the lack of proper technique too.
 This can cause stiffness and misalignment in various parts of the body long term.
 In Pilates we work on developing our full range of movement, using optimal technique whilst strengthening our entire body at its end range.
 The result is a body that is fit for life i.e, more efficient in our daily tasks and better at our sport for longer.

 bottom of page